 Do you find yourself raging around in your closet the night before a business trip (or very early in the morning….not that we’ve personally experienced the 4 a.m.
 Shoe Panic) trying to decide which clothes to pack?

-But even if you feel confident about HOW to pack efficiently, there’s still the problem of WHAT to pack.
+But even if you feel confident after checking out this step-by-step guide to efficient packing by OutdoorCrunch to find the right gear, there’s still the problem of WHAT to pack.

 The answer is that you need a business trip uniform.
 I don’t care if that sounds boring; the point is that you’ll be comfortable, look good and can stop freaking out about what to pack.
 If it’s “boring” to be calm and actually sleep the night before a trip, I’ll take it.